MichaelStollBayreuth/Weights/README.md

 in $S$ and $w$ dominates $w'$, then $w = w'$.

-The first main result formalized here is that there is a *unique* minimal complete set of weights, which is given by the set `M n d` of all normalized weights that are minimal elements with respect to domination within the set of all normalized weights.
+The first main result formalized here is that there is a *unique* minimal complete set of weights, which is given by the set `Weight.M n d` of all normalized weights that are minimal elements with respect to domination within the set of all normalized weights.
 This is Proposition 3.13 in the paper.
 See `Weight.M_is_minimal` and `Weight.M_is_unique`.